dokkev/obsidian-valut/Spring 2024 Robotic Manipulation/Debate1 -  Reward is not the most important in RL.md

 ## Arguments
 - My argument is reward function is not the most important aspect in training a control  policy by reinforcement learning.
-- Rather, I argue State parameter is the most important tin RL based control
+- Rather, I argue State representation is the most important tin RL based control
 - Reinforcement Learning process includes an agent takes an action which affects the environment, and the environments gives reward and provides state to the agent.
 - But in reality, there are more layers when it comes to deploying policy trained from RL to a real robot.
 - Action goes into control input, which usually consists of high level controller and low level controller.